chris-greening/spyrograph/_pages/about.md

 </p>

 ## Key Features
 - Expressive and consistent syntax
 - Robust underlying mathematics
-- No third-party installations required
 - Clear visualizations and animations
 - Flexible to a wide range of usecases
 - Lightweight, just plug and play